 On August 24, 2011, State Supreme Court, Albany County (Lynch, J) issued a Decision and Order in New York State United Teachers, et al. v.
 Board of Regents, et al. finding sections 30-2.4(c)(3)(i)(d), 30-2.4(d)(1)(iii), 30-2.4(d)(1)(iv)(c), 30-2.12(b), 30-2.1(d) and 2.11(c), and 30-2.6(a)(1) of the proposed regulations invalid to the extent set forth in the Decision and Order.
 An appeal is being taken from that Decision and Order.
 Accordingly, the Department acknowledges that, to the extent set forth in the Decision and Order.
 An appeal is being taken from that Decision and Order.
 Accordingly, the Department acknowledges that, to the extent set forth in the Decision and Order.
+The affected provisions are invalid and unenforceable, pending a final determination on appeal.
 The affected provisions are being continued in the proposed emergency rule solely for purposes of preserving the Department's right to appeal from the Supreme Court's decision.
 School districts and BOCES will not be required to comply with the affected provisions while the appeal is pending to the extent they have been declared invalid.
-Additional guidance on the impact of the litigation is being provided separately.